 Program Curriculum and Requirements

-All programs include a general education requirement, major academic concentration in a selected area of study, professional education requirement, and comprehensive field experiences.
 The academic concentration, in combination with general education coursework in liberal arts and sciences, ensures that students gain extensive knowledge of their subject matter.
 The Common Core standards and New York state learning standards are integrated into required coursework throughout the program and serve as the basis of performance assessment requirements.

 A focus on literacy and teaching students with diverse learning needs is embedded in coursework that is required of all education majors.
 Comprehensive field experiences begin in the first semester of study and continue each semester of the program, leading to a teaching assistantship and comprehensive student teaching experience.